home-assistant/developers.home-assistant/docs/internationalization/core.md

 python3 -m script.translations develop
 ```

+You will probably need to update your browser cache for the changes to take effect (e.g. ctrl-F5).

 ### Introducing new strings

 To introduce new strings, add them to `strings.json` or to a platform strings file.
 Try to use as many references to common strings as possible.
 Common strings live in `homeassistant/strings.json`.
 You can refer to those translations using references.
 For example: